antony-a1/ivory/doc/dates.md

  * Storage has a non-trivial cost, so anything that adds significant per-fact storage overhead needs to be avoided.

+ * Processing has a non-trivial cost, so anything that adds significant per-fact processing overhead needs to be avoided.

  * Ivory should handle data of various input qualities, and it is a common scenario for source data to have date level of granularity with no time information.
 We should not "make-up" information to fill in the gap if